 The whole family will be happy with this flavorful crock pot steak entree.
-The steak is slow cooked two kinds of condensed soup and dry onion soup mix, making it an effortless dish to put together.
+The steak is slow cooked with a mixture of two kinds of condensed soup and dry onion soup mix, making it an effortless dish to put together.
 It's the perfect dish to fix for a cold fall or winter evening.
 Just throw everything together in the crock pot, press the start button, and go about your day.
 Run errands, do some work, play with the kids, or simply kick back and relax.

 The recipe calls for a round steak or London broil, which are lean cuts with good flavor.
 Another good choice for this recipe is the 7-bone steak or chuck steak.
 It's a fattier cut, but it becomes very tender in the slow cooker.
-If you are looking for a melt-in-your mouth steak, choose a chuck steak and add an hour or two to the cooking time.
+If you are looking for a melt-in-your-mouth steak, choose a chuck steak and add an hour or two to the cooking time.

 You can make the steak and sauce a complete meal by adding some vegetables to cook along with the beef.
 Add a cup or two of baby carrots and sliced celery to the pot, or add a few potatoes, cut into 2-inch chunks.
 Instead of tomato soup, add an extra can of cream of mushroom soup or golden mushroom soup.